 Is this casing for the Monster lateral or the Reimers lateral?

-I would venture that this casing is for the Monster lateral since that is first well being drilled from this pad.
+I would venture that this casing is for the Monster lateral since that is the first well being drilled from this pad.

-But I would not be surprised if the casing for the soon to be drilled (ideally) Reimers lateral is also being delivered and stacked on location at this time.
+But I would not be surprised if the casing for the soon-to-be drilled (ideally) Reimers lateral is also being delivered and stacked on location at this time.

-50-60 joints per flatbed truck load, so at least two truckloads of casing for the two laterals
+50–60 joints per flatbed truck load, so at least two truckloads of casing for the two laterals.

 Monster rock, maybe they hit the jackpot finally pulling all the pipe after four days of straight drilling.